FDA Approves New Time-Saving Treatment Option for People with Certain Blood Cancers

 - Have had a recent vaccination or are scheduled to receive vaccinations.
 You should not receive certain vaccines before or during treatment with RITUXAN HYCELA.

 - Are pregnant, plan to become pregnant, are breastfeeding, or plan to breastfeed.
-Talk to your healthcare provider about the risks to your unborn baby if you receive RITUXAN HYCELA during pregnancy.
+RITUXAN HYCELA may harm your unborn baby.
 Females who are able to become pregnant should use effective birth control (contraception) during treatment with RITUXAN HYCELA and for 12 months after the last dose of RITUXAN HYCELA.
 Talk to your healthcare provider about effective birth control.
-It is not known if RITUXAN HYCELA passes into your breast.
-Do not breastfeed during treatment and for at least 6 months after your last dose of RITUXAN HYCELA.
+Tell your healthcare provider if you become pregnant or think you may be pregnant during treatment with RITUXAN HYCELA.
+RITUXAN HYCELA may pass into your breast milk.
+Do not breastfeed during treatment and for 6 months after your last dose of RITUXAN HYCELA.

 These are not all of the possible side effects with RITUXAN HYCELA.
 Patients should call their doctor for medical advice about side effects.